-UM is ranked among the top 400 in the Times Higher Education (THE) World University Rankings 2019 with a global ranking of No 5 in International Outlook, No 42 in the THE Asia University Rankings, No 60 in the THE Asia-Pacific University Rankings, and No 52 in the THE Young University Rankings.
-Its place in the Quacquarelli Symonds (QS) World University Rankings is also rising steadily to No 387 in 2020.
-It is among the top 1% in Essential Sciences Indicators (ESI) rankings in six subjects, namely Engineering, Chemistry, Pharmacology & Toxicology, Computer Science, Clinical Medicine, and Social Sciences, General.
+UM is ranked in the 301-350 bracket in the Times Higher Education (THE) World University Rankings 2020, with a global ranking of No 9 in International Outlook, No 37 in the THE Asia University Rankings, No 60 in the THE Asia-Pacific University Rankings, and No 42 in the THE Young University Rankings.
+In the Quacquarelli Symonds (QS) World University Rankings 2021, it is ranked No 367.
+It is among the top 1% in Essential Sciences Indicators (ESI) rankings in eight subjects, namely Engineering, Chemistry, Computer Science, Pharmacology & Toxicology, Materials Science, Clinical Medicine, Psychiatry/Psychology, and Social Sciences, General.

 An International University

 UM has earned recognition for its high degree of internationalisation.
-It boasts an outstanding international faculty team.
-80 per cent of the faculty members are from overseas.
-The fact that English is the main medium of instruction at UM has attracted outstanding students from around the world, which in turn has helped to create a vibrant, multicultural campus.
-The university continuously expands its international network and actively builds platform for international collaboration in order to broaden the students’ horizons.
-It has established collaboration agreements with over 220 institutions of higher learning in over 30 countries and regions.
-UM students can choose from over 150 institutions around the world for exchange programmes or overseas studies.
+80 per cent of its faculty members are from outside Macao.
+The fact that English is the main medium of instruction at UM has attracted outstanding students from around the world, which in turn has created a vibrant, multicultural campus.
+The university constantly expands its international network and actively builds new platforms for international collaboration in order to broaden the students’ horizons.
+It has established collaboration agreements with more than 260 institutions of higher learning in over 33 countries and regions.
+UM students can choose from 168 institutions around the world for exchange programmes or overseas studies.
 The university also provides students with many internship opportunities, both local and overseas, in order to enhance their employability upon graduation.